 My final piece of advice is to use your ears.

 If your microphone setup sounds out-of-phase, troubleshoot a solution.

-By the same token, if the microphone setup is not perfect but the sound is excellent and in phase, then go with it!
+By the same token, if the microphone setup is not perfect, but the sound is excellent and in phase, then go with it!

 What happens when a speaker is wired in reverse polarity?
-Wiring a loudspeaker in reverse polarity will not damage the speaker but will likely have negative affects on playback.
+Wiring a loudspeaker in reverse polarity will not damage the speaker but will likely have negative effects on playback.
 Transient info may be lost as the speaker moves inward rather than outward.
 The big issues happen with phase cancellation when two or more speakers are wired in reverse polarity.